 - The property will be re-inspected (as mentioned above) and if compliance is met, no further communication will be made.

 - If the property is still found to be non-compliant, a Regulatory notice will be issued informing that weed control will be conducted by Hawkesbury River County Council.
 This notice will incur an administration fee.

 - Council will then organise for the required work to be carried out in a timely manner with all associated costs being invoiced to the owner of the property.
 (This is in addition to the administration fee).

 - Council may grant an extension of time for you to act but will only be granted under extenuating circumstances and where the request is made a minimum of 14 days prior to the due date.
-All requests for an extension of time should be in writing and directed to the Operations Manager, Hawkesbury River County Council PO Box 6021 South Windsor DC 2756 or via email email@example.com.
+All requests for an extension of time should be in writing and directed to the Biosecurity Weeds Coordinator, Hawkesbury River County Council, PO Box 6021 South Windsor DC 2756 or via email email@example.com.

 How To Remove The Weeds